PetarMarijanovic/RxActivityResult/README.md

 With this simple library use your OnActivityResult results in any class (not just in Activity or Fragment) and use it in a reactive way within your observable chains.

 The library attaches one Fragment to the Activity, sends desired intents and listens to OnActivityResult.
+You can read more about it in this [Medium article][1].

 The source code is easy to read and understand.
 **Library code is written in Java to avoid unnecessary dependencies, and Sample code is written in Kotlin to avoid unnecessary boilerplate.** :)